DuckDB on Databricks

 Note

-If install spatial fails, check whether HTTP is blocked on your (corporate) network.
+If install spatial fails (especially if you are not using the Free Edition or Serverless Compute, but classic compute), check whether HTTP is blocked on your (corporate) network.
 If so, then you need to work around it as described here.

 This allows you to directly use the DuckDB Spatial, for example: